MonashMath/SCI1022/Unix-CLI.md

 Determine the absolute path of your user's home directory and list its contents with the `ls` command.
 ----

-The home directory can also be denoted in an abreviated fashion using the tilde character `~`.
+The home directory can also be denoted in an abbreviated fashion using the tilde character `~`.
 This character is typed by pressing the key located right at the left of the key labeled with the number 1 while holding pressed the `Shift` key.

 ----
 > *__Exercise 16:__*